tristanbatchler/tbat.me/_posts/2022-11-21-godot-python-mmo-part-2.md

 * `Register`
 * `Login`

-The first two packets are the most simple.
+The first two packets are the simplest.
 They will be sent only when the server wants to tell the client it's either OK to proceed, or to tell it "no, you can't do that".
 The register and login packets are pretty self-explanatory.

 Inside `packet.py`, add the following new members to the `Action` enum:
 ```python